movptr06/njratkill/README.md

 # njratkill
 No more suffering from njrat!\
-This program was submitted as a portfolio when I entered high school.
+This program was submitted when I applied for high school.
 This program will remove njrat 0.7

 ## How to use